juliaarapiraca/juliaarapiraca/README.md

 >
 >None – It’s a hardware problem

 <br>Born and raised in Salvador, Bahia - Brazil, I am a former English as a Second Language Teacher and in 2021 I decided to make a career transition to the technology area.
-Now I am a Junior FullStack Software Developer, a RPG player on my free time, and a geek all the time!<br>
+After working as a Back End Instructor for almost 2 years, I decided to study about Product, and currently am working in two different volunteer jobs as a Product Owner.
+Despite that, being called to code again, I am back to studying programming, this time exploring Web3 and Motoko.
+I guess you can say I'm a Jill of all Trades!<br>
 <br>A Sagittarius Sun/Capricorn Moon that loves learning new things and the color purple. <br>
 <br>I'm addicted to Critical Role, RuPaul's Drag Race, TV Shows, Movies and a few games as Terraria, Stardew Valley, Don't Starve Together and Fran Bow, as well as classics like Pokemon, Super Mario and Sonic.
 <br><br>I am also a dice hoarder goblin and I'm not ashamed of it!